openAgile/CommitStream.Web/doc/v1_customer_setup.md

 ## Create the Azure web site to host the customer instance
 * Create a new web site in the [Azure Dev account portal](https://manage.windowsazure.com/VersionOne.onmicrosoft.com#Workspaces/All/dashboard) named `devopsheroscs`
-* Configure the site to publish from source control and select [https://github.com/openAgile/CommitStream.Web](openAgile/CommitStream.Web) on the `devopsheros` branch
-  * **Note:** If you need access to the repo ask Josh in HipChat
-* Verify that the deployment worked in the web site details view
 * Configure the site's App Settings so that it knows where to find its EventStore instance with these settings
   * First, create a new GUIDs, this time for the service `apiKey`.
 Again, in powershell you can type `[guid]::NewGuid()`.
   * Then, add these App Settings to the site